Samsung/tizen-docs/docs/application/dotnet/guides/nui/xaml/transition.md

 </Transition>
 ```

-The ID for transition is the Name.
+The ID for transition is `Name`.
 Every transition has an array of behavior.
 Each behavior defines a target.
 You can bind a behavior into one animatable object in the **.cs** code.

 The sample of the **.cs** code is: